Tengo Todo Excepto a Ti

-"Tengo Todo Excepto a Ti" ("I Have Everything But You") is a pop song written, produced, and arranged by Juan Carlos Calderón, and performed by Mexican singer Luis Miguel.
+"Tengo Todo Excepto a Ti" ("I Have Everything Except for You") is a song written, produced, and arranged by Juan Carlos Calderón, and performed by Mexican singer Luis Miguel.
 It was released as the lead single from his studio album 20 Años (1990).
 It reached the number one position all over Ibero-America, became his fourth number-one single in the Billboard Hot Latin Songs chart after "Ahora Te Puedes Marchar", "La Incondicional" and "Fría Como el Viento" and was nominated for Pop Song of the Year at the Lo Nuestro Awards.
 The parent album peaked at number two in the Latin Pop Albums chart and sold more than 600,000 copies in its first week of release.

 The singer made the transition into adulthood with the album 20 Años, which reflected his age at the time of its release.
 "Tengo Todo Excepto a Ti" was included in the track list for his 20 Años Tour in 1990, also in a medley along "Yo Que No Vivo Sin Tí", "Culpable o No", "Más Allá de Todo", "Fría Como el Viento", "Entrégate" and "La Incondicional" during his live performances in the National Auditorium in México City.
 This performance was later released on his album El Concierto (1995).
 In 2005, the song was included on the compilation album Grandes Éxitos.